A case review of Finlayson Estate,Re1

 So what is the test for removal in Ontario?
 Let’s review the Finlayson Estate case which was adjudicated before the Nova Scotia Supreme Court.

-The court referenced the English case of Galbraith case, the Ontario case of Derrick Re11, and Widdifield on Executors and Trustees, 6th edn., for the proposition that trustees may removed in in cases of incapacity through illness, age or inclination and lace of appreciation of duties.
+In Finlayson Estate, the applicant was an alternate executor with (crucially) no interest under the will.
+The court referenced the English case of Galbraith, Re11, the Ontario case of Derrick Re12 and Widdifield on Executors and Trustees, 6th edn., for the proposition that trustees may be removed in cases of incapacity through illness, age or inclination and lack of appreciation of duties.
 The court dismissed the application for a number of reasons.
-Primarily, there was no medical evidence in support of the proposition that he did not have capacity.
-True he has bad eyesight and poor hearing and was old.
-Also true that he did not understand questions put to him on discovery and did not answer coherently.
+Primarily, there was no medical evidence in support of the proposition that the executor did not have capacity.
+The Court heard that the executor had bad eyesight, poor hearing, was almost 100 years old, could not understand questions put to him on discovery and did not answer coherently.
 But that was not enough.

 The judge set out a two part test in these circumstances: